MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 ## Task 10: Compile your project in Visual Studio Code
 The AL compiler is more strict than the C/SIDE compiler and will issue errors for constructs that are not valid.
 We recommend that you fix the errors in the C/AL solution and re-export, iterating over steps 1-4 above until all the compilation errors are fixed.

-Currently, there are known issues which you might have to address.
+Fix any errors that occur.
+The following are issues that you might encounter:

 <!--
 1. Fixing errors in AzureADUserManagement.Codeunit.al, FlowSelectorTemplate.Page.al, and FlowSelector.Page.al.